GSA/digitalgov.gov/content/posts/2015-07-31-an-overview-of-digital-communities.md

 ---
+url: /2015/07/31/an-overview-of-digital-communities/
 date: 2015-07-31 11:10:49 -0400
-title: 'An Overview of Digital Communities'
+title: An Overview of Digital Communities
 summary: 'Digital communities of practice come in many stripes.
 DigitalGov communities span eight (and counting) focus areas and have thousands of members, but strong collaborations exist in all corners of government.
-In honor of this month’s communities theme, we are offering a list of communities that foster connections and strengthen the digital capabilities of federal agencies.'
+In honor of this month&rsquo;s communities theme, we are offering a list of communities that foster connections and strengthen the digital capabilities of federal agencies.'
-authors: [awichman]
+authors:
+  - awichman
 categories:
   - Communities
   - Monthly Theme